 At 68, Judy enjoys the outdoors and being physically active.
-Originally from New Jersey, Judy moved to Louisville in 1980 and is a mom of two as well as an investment adviser.
+Originally from New Jersey, Judy moved to Louisville in 1980.
+She is a mom of two as well as an investment adviser.

 In May of 2019, Judy traveled with her daughter to hike the Camino de Santiago in Spain (also known as the Santiago de Compostela) a medieval pilgrimage that takes anywhere from 5-6 weeks to complete.
-The pilgrimage ultimately leads to the shrine of the apostle Saint James the Great in Spain where legend has it his remains are buried.
+The pilgrimage ultimately leads to the shrine of the apostle Saint James the Great in Spain.

-Though her first reaction to the idea of the hike was to tell her daughter “you’re crazy,” Judy immediately became inspired after watching the movie “The Way,” in which actor Martin Sheen plays an American father who travels to France to retrieve the body of his estranged son (who died while attempting the pilgrimage) and ends up taking the journey himself in an effort to understand.
+Though her first reaction to the idea was to tell her daughter “you’re crazy,” Judy became inspired after watching the movie “The Way.”
+In the movie, actor Martin Sheen plays an American father who travels to France to retrieve the body of his estranged son (who died while attempting the pilgrimage.)
+Sheen ends up making the journey himself in an effort to understand.

 “After watching the film, I said to myself, ‘okay I’m doing this.'”
-Judy trained for 6 months to build her legs and upper body strength enough to be able to carry her backpack for the duration of their trip.
-The mother daughter duo began their trek in France, walking 5 days, at 15 miles a day on a trail marked by yellow arrows and clam shells.
+Judy trained for 6 months to build her legs and upper body.
+She needed to be strong enough to be able to carry her backpack for the duration of their trip.
+The mother-daughter duo began their trek in France.
+They walked 5 days, at 15 miles a day, on a trail marked by yellow arrows and clamshells.